St. Mother Teresa Catholic Academy: Location and community

 54 Ethnic minorities are represented in its student population, reflecting the diverse Malvern community that the school serves.

 SMT stands at the corner of Sewells Road and McLevin Road, off Neilson Road between Sheppard Avenue East and Finch Avenue East.
 It is beside the Malvern Community and Recreational Centre, which also houses the Malvern Branch of the Toronto Public Library.

-Overview

-The facility has unique features such as the large, very attractive, naturally well-lit atrium centerpiece and has the mini quad.

 Academics

 Courses taught at the school follow the Ontario Curriculum for Grades 9 through 12.